Skip to main content

 Data Available in BigQuery

-SealMetrics exports a star schema: pre-aggregated daily fact tables plus dimension tables for context and JOINs.
+Sealmetrics exports a star schema: pre-aggregated daily fact tables plus dimension tables for context and JOINs.
 There are no raw-hit or session tables — data is aggregated by day across UTM, geo, and device dimensions.
 Every fact table is partitioned by date and carries sync_id/synced_at columns for auditing.

 Traffic (fact_traffic_daily)